-Defining Your Customer’s Journey: It’s important to understand your customer’s journey, in real life.
+Understanding your customer’s journey in real life is important.
 You may think or desire that your customer take a certain path, but the real journey may look much different.

 - Gather what you know.
 Defining the customer journey requires research, data and testing.
 Most companies already have at least some information about their customers.
 Gathering what you have is a good place to start.